 Companies can build moats by strengthening their brands, achieving economies of scale, or even lobbying for special status from the government.
 In return, they can receive customer loyalty, pricing power, and legal protections that make it difficult for other companies to compete with them.

-Today, however, the most durable moats are being built on different types of advantages, such as network effects, data, and repeat engagement within a product ecosystem.
+Today, the most durable moats are being built on advantages like network effects, data, and repeat engagement within a product ecosystem.

 Google, for example, started its moat by developing a better algorithm for indexing and searching the internet.
 The company has since strengthened that moat by putting that advantage to work in transportation, shopping, and most importantly, advertising.

-Below, we look into 19 examples of business moats and dive into how they work.
+In this report, we look into 29 business moat examples and dive into how they work.

 Table of contents

-- Marketplace: The virtuous circle that made Amazon an $850B business
+- Marketplace: The virtuous circle that made Amazon a trillion-dollar business

 - Marketplace: How OpenTable created a monopoly by giving restaurants a ‘single-player mode’